KKetter/taskmaster/taskmaster/README.md

 ###Routes
     /tasks            - GET
-    /tasks            - POST with body parameters for title and description of task /tasks/{id}/state - PUT allows user to advance status of a task /tasks/{id}       - DELETE delete a task with the given id /users/{name}/tasks?status=assigned
+    /tasks            - POST with body parameters for title,description, status(matching assignee status), and if present assignee
+    /tasks/{id}/state - PUT allows user to advance status of a task /tasks/{id}       - DELETE delete a task with the given id /users/{name}/tasks?status=assigned